Bone Marrow Transplantation

 Furthermore, a bone marrow also consists of undeveloped blood cells, also known as hematopoietic stem cells (HSC).
 Most of these cells are not alike in nature and only exist for duplication.

 More specifically, if these cells are damaged, then a bone marrow transplant may be administered.
 The surgery will introduce healthy blood cells and oust impaired ones.
-A transplantation will enable the patient’s body to function properly again.
+A transplantation will enable the patient’s body to function correctly again.
 For instance, the body will be able to produce sufficient red blood cells, white blood cells, and platelets if their bone marrow transplant is successful.

 There are two ways of obtaining healthy stem cells.
 The first method is through a donor while the second includes acquiring them from within the patient’s own body.
 In the latter scenario, stem cells can be harvested if need be.
 For example, if the patient is suffering from cancer and is scheduled to undergo chemotherapy or radiation, then harvesting stem cells becomes mandatory.